tompc35/data_marine_science/git-reference/README.md

 ## Set up a remote repository on GitHub

-Go to the [class GitHub page](https://github.com/mlmldata2017) or your own GitHub account page
+Go to your GitHub account page

 Click the green "New" button